-Shocks are important components within the whole suspension system of a car which consists of the tires, tire air, springs, the linkages to the vehicle and the shocks themselves.
+Shocks are important components within a car’s whole suspension system, consisting of the tires, tire air, springs, the linkages to the vehicle, and the shocks themselves.

-Shocks support both road holding and handling and also ride quality which usually oppose each other.
-That’s why, shocks find the right compromise between keeping the wheel in contact with the road and also protecting the vehicle, the passengers, and any cargo from damage and tire wear.
+Shocks support both road holding and handling and also ride quality which usually opposes each other.
+That’s why shocks find the right compromise between keeping the wheel in contact with the road and protecting the vehicle, the passengers, and any cargo from damage and tire wear.

 A shock or shock absorber can also be either in mechanical or hydraulic form.

 The design of the front and rear suspension may be different.
-What is important is that they convert the kinetic energy from a shock or bump on the road into another form of energy like thermal or heat energy which it dissipates through the hydraulic fluid.
+They must convert the kinetic energy from a shock or bump on the road into another form of energy like thermal or heat energy, which dissipates through the hydraulic fluid.

 You should be sensitive to the condition and longevity of car shocks.
-When you have worn shocks, the side of the car where the bad shock is, will bounce more with every bump on the road.
-Consider to replace shocks immediately if you experience these signs.
+When you have worn shocks, the side of the car where the bad shock is will bounce more with every bump on the road.
+Consider replacing shocks immediately if you experience these signs.